greed2411/YDL/README.md

          ```ffmpeg installation
          sudo apt-get install ffmpeg
          ```
-      3. Run the scrpipt `ydl-heavy.py` in the terminal.
+      3. Run the scrpipt `ydl-heavy.py` in the terminal or the lightweight version `ydl-linux-mac.py`.

     * On macOS
       1. Install `youtube-dl` via terminal